eabg/django-ftp-deploy/docs/index.rst

 django-ftp-deploy allows you to automatically deploy GIT repositories to FTP servers.
 You don't need to install git on the server!

-.. warning:: Version 1.1 is completely rewritten and not back compatible with version 1.0

 **Features:**

+* Login Screen
 * Services Dashboard (a service is one repository-to-ftp configuration)
 * Manage Multiple Services
 * Verification Services Configurations
 * Repository Hook Management
 * Dynamic Loading of Repository list
 * Restore Failed Deploys
-* Configurable Email Notifications
+* Email Notifications per service
 * Statistics of Deployments
 * Deployment Logs